radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 * **Vertical**: Let you set the orientation of the component.
 * **Icon**: Lets you set an icon for the component.
 ## Record Count Component
-For each table, RadSystems automatically creates a component that counts the number of records in the table.
+For each table in your DB, RadSystems automatically creates a component that counts the number of records in the table.
 In a table with customers, for example, by default it will generate an sql query to display the number of customers registered in the table.
 ![record-count-component-window.png](/pages/record-count-component-window.png)
+### Component Properties
+#### 01 - Component
+* **Tittle**: